-What do they have in common?
+What do a marketing manager, a meteorologist and a cancer researcher have in common?
 They do different jobs in different industries.

 Yet, they all gather data from their daily activities.
 And they all store them in spreadsheets.
 Whether it is excel based or tableau based.